 Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (IndianAccountingStandards) Rules as issued from time to time.
-On March 23, 2022, MCA amended the Companies (Indian Accounting Standards) Amendment Rules, 2022, as below.
+On March 23, 2022, MCA amended the Companies (Indian Accounting Standards) Amendment Rules, 2023, as below.

-Ind AS16 - Property Plant and equipment- The amendment clarifies that excess of net sale proceed of items produced over the cost of testing, if any, shall not be recognised in the profit or loss but deducted from the directly attributable costsconsidered as part of cost of an item of property , plant, and equipment.
-The effective date for adoption of this amendment is annual periods beginning on or after April 1, 2022.
-The Company has evaluated the amendment and there is no impact on its financial statements.
+Ind AS 12 - Income Taxes - This amendment has narrowed the scope of the initial recognition exemption so that it does not apply to transactions that give rise to equal and offsetting temporary differences.
+The effective date for adoption of this amendment is annual periods beginning on or after April 1, 2023.
+The Company has evaluated the amendment and there is no impact on its standalone financial statement.